 "Even barbarian heroes generally draw the line at blowing up the world.. .they're generally not civilised enough for that."

-Also, Cohen the Barbarian does fit how "hero" was defined back when Beowulf was written.
+Cohen the Barbarian does fit how "hero" was defined back when Beowulf was written.
+That no-one sees it like that anymore is why he's the last hero.

 The cunningargument for why the Unseen University's Department of Post-Mortem Communications is absolutely not necromancy is that only bad wizards do necromancy.
 One of the determining features of whether a wizard is bad or not is... whether they do necromancy.
 Because they're not bad wizards, what they're doing cannot be necromancy.